-If, for some reason, you want to break your contract before the agreed time period has elapsed, then there is a good chance that you will incur a cancellation fee.
+If you want to exit your contract before the agreed time period has elapsed, then there is a good chance that you will incur a cancellation fee.
 These can be quite steep, as they seem designed to prevent anyone from casually switching providers.

 There are a couple of exceptions worth noting.